Aromatic scrambled truffle eggs with fresh black truffles and generous amounts of butter are a delicate and luxurious French treat.

 Large eggs

-- Add the grated truffles and let them infuse the eggs for about 15 minutes.
+Step #1: Whisk the eggs with cream, salt, and pepper.
+Add grated truffle and let it infuse the eggs for 15 minutes.

 I like them pure with just a slice of good toasted sourdough bread.